dvginneken/PairwiseDistance/README.md

 # Pairwise Distance
-Calculate the pairwise levenshtein distance between haplotype sequences from method 3 and 4 and plot a dendrogram.
+Calculate the pairwise levenshtein distance between haplotype sequences from method 3 and 4 (as described in thesis Daphne van Ginneken) and plot a dendrogram.
 Input is a fasta file containing all sequences, last three character of the sequence names should identify the method.
 Output is a distance matrix in CSV format.
 Rscript creates a pdf with the dendrogram.